csgenetics/csgenetics_scrnaseq/docs/usage.md

 <div style="text-align: right"><a href="#configuration-of-the-cs-genetics-scrna-seq-pipeline">top</a></div>

 #### docker
-Launching the pipeline with this profile includes configures the pipeline to use pre-specified Docker containers for each of the processes.
+Launching the pipeline with this profile configures the pipeline to use pre-specified Docker containers for each of the processes.
 It is recommended to run the pipeline using this profile.

 E.g.
 ```bash